GBirkel/cr2_to_dng_with_geotag/README.md

 This script deals with CR2 files from either kind of firmware, but nevertheless, you should [upgrade your Mk IV](https://www.usa.canon.com/internet/portal/us/home/support/details/cameras/dslr/eos-5d-mark-iv?subtab=downloads-firmware) if you haven't already.

+Later Canon models, like the R5, form their EXIF tags correctly and work fine with this script.

 ***

+# Script 2: Synchronize a folder of JPG photos with Flickr

+## Script name: `flickr_sync.sh`

+This is a Python script that does the following:

+* Looks in a local folder for any JPG files, presumably exported by a photo program like Lightroom.
+* Gathers their dimensions and origination date from the EXIF tag.
+* Connects to Flickr, and sees if there are any photos already uploaded that match the date and dimensions exactly.
+* If a local photo is not represented on Flickr, it uploads the file to Flickr.
+* It adds the newly uploaded photo to an album.

+If the local photo does not have an origination date, or the dimensions cannot be determined, it is skipped.

+## Before using:

+* Make sure the Apple command-line developer tools are installed.
+* `brew install exiftool`
+* `/Applications/Xcode.app/Contents/Developer/usr/bin/python3 -m pip install flickrapi`
+* Customize the `config.xml` file.

 #### References: